Hopf-theoretic approach to motives of twisted flag varieties: Applications to Chow motives: exceptional varieties

 \begin{ntt}[Case $\E_8$, $p=2$]

 \begin{lem} We have $\CH^*(\E_8)\otimes\ff_2\simeq\ff_2[e_3,e_5,e_9,e_{15}]/(e_3^8,e_5^4,e_9^2,e_{15}^2),$ where ${\codim e_i=i}$, $e_3$, $e_5$ and $e_9$ are primitive while

 \end{lem} \begin{proof} See \cite[Theorem~6.32]{MT78}.
 Alternatively one can consider a commutative diagram analogous to diagram~\eqref{diagso} with the group $\E_8$ instead of $\SO_n$ and with $\E_8/P_8$ instead of $\SO_n/P_1$.
-Then the respective homomorphism $\pi$ is surjective, and one can recover the formulae for the coproduct $\Delta$ using this diagram and formulae for the coaction $\rho$, which can be obtained similar as in Lemma~\ref{E8mod3}. \end{proof}
+Then the generator $e_{15}$ lies in the image of the respective homomorphism $\pi$, and one can recover the formulae for the coproduct $\Delta(e_{15})$ using this diagram and formulae for the coaction $\rho$, which can be obtained similar as in Lemma~\ref{E8mod3}. \end{proof}

 \begin{prop} If $J_2(E)=(*,*,*,0)$, then $J_2(E)\le (1,1,1,0)$ or $J_2(E)\le (2,1,0,0)$ component-wisely. \end{prop} \begin{proof} The condition on $J_2(E)$ means that there is a rational element in $\Ch^*(\E_8/B)$ mapping to $x=e_{15}+\alpha e_5^3+\beta e_3^5+\gamma e_3^2 e_9\in\Ch^*(\E_8)$ for some $\alpha,\,\beta,\,\gamma\in\ff_2$.
 We have